el-tocino/mycroft-local-wiki/README.md

 # running locally

 On a stretch pi....most of these can be adjusted for other distros pretty easily.
+Also works with lighttpd.

 ```
 sudo apt install apache2 php php7.0-sqlite php-mbstring -y